-These website are run by Stirling Council.
-We want as many people as possible to be able to use this website.
+These websites are run by Stirling Council.
+We want as many people as possible to be able to use them.
 For example, that means you should be able to:

 - Zoom in up to 300% without the text spilling off the screen